NIFTy-PPL/JAXbind/paper/paper.md

 # Platforms

-Currently, `JAXbind` only has CPU but no GPU support.
-With some expertise on Python bindings for GPU kernels adding GPU support should be fairly simple.
-We especially want to highlight that the interfacing with the JAX automatic differentiation engine is identical for CPU and GPU.
+Currently, `JAXbind` only supports primitives that act on CPU memory.
+In the future, GPU support could be added analogous to the CPU backend.
+Note, the automatic differentiation in JAX is backend agnostic and would thus not require any additional bindings.

 # Acknowledgements